kaltura/developer-platform-docs/documentation/Mobile-Video-Player-SDKs/v3_Android_ConnectingServices.md

 ### Provided Implementation

-You can create a SessionProvider using the existing OttSessionProvider or OvpSessionProvider providerrs.
+You can create a SessionProvider using the existing OttSessionProvider or OvpSessionProvider providers.

 #### OttSessionProvider